 A few days ago, one of my favorite peeps in the world, Lauren B. asked me to post about Christmas breakfast.
 Usually for Christmas breakfast we have this or something similar.
 I like to make breakfast casseroles, because the work is done the day before, which leaves Christmas morning free to enjoy the fam.
 My favorite Christmas breakfast menu consists of: an egg dish, something sweet( muffins, cinnamon rolls etc), fruit, CANDY, hot cocoa and/or juice.
 Just noticed that “something sweet” was everything, with the exception of one item.

 I haven’t had time to make this yet, so I can’t post a pic, but this or this is on the brunch menu for Saturday the 25th.
 I’m making modifications, and will get back with a review.

-You can make these scones for breakfast, lunch or dinner.
+You can make Cheddar, Bacon and Chive Scones for breakfast, lunch or dinner.
 They mix up in less than 10 minutes.
 Similar to a buttermilk biscuit.
 Tender and light.
 Not like a traditional (heavy) baked scone.
 I think they would be yummy with some soft scrambled eggs and fruit for an easy Christmas breakfast.

 PS – side note-Just finished watching our UTES get beat by Boise State.
 I’m worn out.

 I know I have a hard life.
 Seriously.
 It was the weirdest, most exhausting, frustrating game.